PavanRangani/docs/docs/prd/limited-partnership/activity.md

             - If the investor 's name is too long, it shows an ellipsis.
             - Shows investor name as link.
 On click opens workspace page
         - Call Amount
-            - Amount column.
+            - Decimal allowed amount column.
             - Applicable only for `Capital Call` & `Net with Separate Fund` type.
         - Call Distribution
-            - Decimal allowed amount column
+            - Decimal allowed amount column.
-            - Applicable only for `Distribution` type.
+            - Applicable only for Cash Distribution type.
+        - Quantity
+            - Decimal allowed number column.
+            - Applicable only for Stock or Both type Distribution.
+        - Distribution Price/Share
+            - Decimal allowed amount column.
-        - Stock Distribution
+            - Applicable only for Stock or Both type Distribution.
+        - Value
-            - Number allowed column.
+            - Decimal allowed amount column.
-            - Applicable only for `Distribution` type.
+            - Applicable only for Stock or Both type Distribution.
         - Net
-            - Amount column
+            - Decimal allowed amount column.
             - Applicable only for `Net` & `Net with Separate Fund` type.
         - Task
             - If the investor has a task then shows `✔` otherwise shows `-`.